Study Permit (Canada)

 What we do

-• Align LOA + PAL/TAL + program start dates
+• Align LOA + PAL/TAL + start dates

 3) Eligibility requirements (core)